-In a year marked by some challenges resulting from the geopolitical uncertainties in the markets in which the Bank operates, the Board of Directors extends its thanks to all those that supported its activities.
+In a year marked by the adverse performance of the markets and geopolitical uncertainties in the markets in which the Bank operates, the Board of Directors extends its thanks to all those that supported its activities.

 To our customers, shareholders, corporate bodies and auditors, a word of appreciation for the loyalty and trust placed on us.
 To our employees, our thank-you for the dedicated and competent contribution, indispensable for the good functioning of the institution.